neilenns/mobiflight-docs/content/devices/encoder/wiring/index.md

 One leg on the button side is connected to a digital input on the board.
 The other leg is connected to ground.
 It doesn't matter which button leg goes to ground and which goes to the board.

-{{< schematic image="encoder-single.svg" title="Wiring diagram showing a single encoder with button connected to a board." >}}
+{{< schematic image="encoder-single.svg" title="Schematic for wiring a single encoder with an integrated button." >}}

 {{< /tab >}}

 {{< tab >}}

 A dual encoder with an integrated button is similar to a single encoder, however there are two rows of three legs on the encoder side.
 One row controls the outer encoder, the other row controls the inner encoder.

 Each row is wired in the same fashion as a single encoder, with the outer legs going to digital input pins on the board and the middle pin connecting to ground.
+In a schematic the row of pins for one of the encoders is referred to as `A`, `B`, and `C`.
+The row of pins for the second encoder is referred to as `A'`, `B'` and `C'`.

 The button side of the dual encoder connects to the board the same way as a single encoder button.

+{{< schematic image="encoder-dual.svg" title="Schematic for wiring a dual encoder with an integrated button." >}}

 {{< /tab >}}